-Derek Fenstermacher is the newly appointed Principal Tubist with the Saint Louis Symphony Orchestra, appointed by Stéphane Denève in 2018.
-In addition he maintains principal positions with New Jersey Symphony Orchestra and Albany Symphony Orchestra.
-Mr. Fenstermacher’s first principal appointment was with Chattanooga Symphony and Opera Orchestra from 2006-2014, and has also performed with extensively with New York Philharmonic, Cincinnati Symphony, Seattle Symphony, Mariinsky Theater Orchestra, Nashville Symphony Orchestra, the New World Symphony, Charlotte Symphony, Houston Ballet Orchestra, and Alabama Symphony, among others.
+Derek Fenstermacher became Principal Tuba of the New Jersey Symphony Orchestra in 2011.
+In addition to his work with the NJSO, Fenstermacher is also Principal Tubist with the Albany Symphony Orchestra.
+From 2018-2020, he was honored to serve as principal tuba with the Saint Louis Symphony Orchestra.
+Mr. Fenstermacher’s first principal appointment was with Chattanooga Symphony and Opera Orchestra from 2006-2014, and he has also performed with with the New York Philharmonic, Boston Symphony, Cincinnati Symphony, Seattle Symphony, Mariinsky Theater Orchestra, Nashville Symphony, the New World Symphony, Charlotte Symphony, Houston Ballet Orchestra, and Alabama Symphony.

 Derek Fenstermacher is a Buffet Crampon Performing Artist, and performs on B&S tubas.